irarainey/been/README.md

 ./been.sh /path/to/folder
 ```

 > ***NOTE:** Images without EXIF GPS or date time data will be ignored by the tool.
-If you have images you wish to inlcude the EXIF data should be edited to add the missing data.*
+If you have images you wish to include the EXIF data should be edited to add the missing data.*